 Just caddycorner and to the right of the Main Market, you’ll find the impressive Church of St. Elizabeth, whose tower dominates the Market Square.
 The 14th century Gothic church is one of the largest in Wroclaw of which I highly recommend climbing the tower for fabulous views over the city and the Main Market Square.
+Climbing the tower is definitely one of the most awesome things to do in Wroclaw!
 The tower once proudly stood at 130 meters tall, but after being damaged by heavy hail in 1529 and destroyed by fire in 1976, it now stands at 91.5 meters tall.

 Entry Fee: 5zł per person

 To the left of the Main Market is yet another lovely little square which boasts its own multicolored buildings.
 In the center, you’ll find a charming little flower market 365 days a year.
 Here, you’ll also find a ton of gnomes clinging on to the lamp posts, so be sure to look up!